-A bug-a- salt uses the same principle as a fly gun, but this time you have to load it with the regular table salt.
+A bug-a-salt uses the same principle as a fly gun, but you have to load it with the regular table salt this time.
 Load the rifle with the salt and then begin shooting at flies.
 Using salt is safe for your furniture, carpet, and walls, and you do not have to worry about rigorous cleaning afterward.

 Use Diatomaceous Earth

 Diatomaceous earth is a natural method that is very effective in eliminating flies.
-Its particles are sharp; hence can kill flies once they get in contact with the powder.
+Its particles are sharp; hence, they can kill flies once they contact the powder.
 These sharp particles damage the exoskeleton of the flies and absorb their bodily fluid, which leads to their death.
 Puff the diatomaceous earth onto the areas that attract flies in your home and be safe from these annoying insects.

 Use Citrus Peel or Citrus Oils to keep flies away

 Go for a citrus oil spray.
 Most commercial cleaners contain citrus oil and kitchen herbs which repels insects naturally.
 Citrus oil sprays make excellent air fresheners but are unfriendly to flies.